dstroot/readme/README.md

 - **I see things as systems**.
 I understand things visually.
 I think in flowcharts.
 I take great joy in attempting to understand how things all fit together.
 Basically, I love whiteboards and pictures.

 - **Fairness is essential and creates trust**.
-I believe in fairness and equality.
-Enough said.
+I believe deeply in fairness and equality.

 - **Honesty is essential and creates trust.** I bias toward transparency and candor.
 You can ask me anything.
 I'll always answer as best I can.
 Rarely, I won't be able to give you an answer.
 This company, or regulatory requirements, may require me to not tell you about something, but I will never lie to you.